 Avoid garnishments that reduce your benefits.

-As a general rule, Social Security benefits are protected from the majority of debt collection actions.
-This is not the case with back taxes, outstanding federal student loans, child support and alimony.
+Generally, Social Security benefits are protected from most debt collection actions.
+This is not the case with back taxes, outstanding federal student loans, child support, and alimony.
 If you have any of these debts lurking in your past, take the necessary steps to satisfy your debt obligations to protect your benefits from garnishments.

 When you understand how your benefits work and what you can do to increase your Social Security paycheck.
-For many retirees this paycheck may be the only form of income they will receive during their retirement years.
-Whether Social Security is your only source of income or a supplement to other sources of income, it is important that you get the benefits to which you are entitled.
+For many retirees, this paycheck may be the only income they will receive during their retirement years.
+Whether Social Security is your only source of income or a supplement to other sources of income, you must get the benefits to which you are entitled.

 Use this Information to Assist Your Retirement Planning

-If you are unsure of where you stand with benefit amounts, you can contact the Social Security Administration to request a copy of a current statement of benefits.
-Your individualized statement will include pay outs for benefits taken at age 62, at your normal age of retirement, and at the age of 70.
-Statements are available at the SSA.gov website.
+If you are unsure where you stand with benefit amounts, you can contact the Social Security Administration to request a copy of a current benefits statement.
+Your individualized statement will include payouts for benefits taken at age 62, at your normal retirement age, and age 70.
+Statements are available on the SSA.gov website.

-If you can not live without the additional funds even before reaching your normal age of retirement, you should consider taking the reduced benefit payments to stay on track financially.
-The decision should be based on your needs, the age of your spouse, and even your life expectancy based on your present medical situation and family history.
+If you can not live without the additional funds before reaching your normal retirement age, you should consider taking the reduced benefit payments to stay on track financially.
+The decision should be based on your needs, your spouse’s age, and even your life expectancy based on your present medical situation and family history.

-When you become of age to start drawing Social Security, not only will you receive your normal Social Security benefits, you’ll also receive added benefits for serving in the military if you served in the years mentioned above.
+When you come of age to start drawing Social Security, you will not only receive your normal Social Security benefits but also added benefits for serving in the military if you served in the years mentioned above.
 Remember to verify you are receiving this additional benefit.
-You should also double check for this benefit when applying for Social Security survivor benefits to make sure survivors are receiving the additional military service credits.
+You should also double-check for this benefit when applying for Social Security survivor benefits to ensure survivors receive additional military service credits.

-Having the added Social Security benefits in addition to military retirement pay or other retirement investments such as the Thrift Savings Plan or a Roth IRA can help you secure your finances and afford to live a comfortable retirement.
+The added Social Security benefits and military retirement pay or other retirement investments, such as the Thrift Savings Plan or a Roth IRA, can help you secure your finances and afford a comfortable retirement.